armchair-traveller/fCC-Frontend-Projects/README.md

 # Markdown Previewer

-Remarkable library used for markdown parsing set with `dangerouslySetInnerHTML`.
 I don't know what I was thinking when I was writing the initial text, but it passed the test.
 Don't judge.